lithops-cloud/lithops/config/compute/ibm_cf.md

 #### Option 1 (CloudFoundy-based namespace):

 By default, the IBM Cloud account provides an automatically created CloudFoundry namespace for your functions.
-Namespaces are only valid for the regions where they created.
+Namespaces are only valid for the regions where they were created.
 If you don't plan to create a new namespace to execute functions in another region, you can skip to step 8.

 2. Navigate to your [CloudFoundry account settings](https://cloud.ibm.com/account/cloud-foundry).